aaw3/TCPController-Android/README.md

-# TCPController-XamarinAndroid
+# TCPController-Android

-[Archived Code] TCP Client for Xamarin Android that allows you to control your windows computer.
+[Archived Code] TCP Client for Android that allows you to control your windows computer.